microsoftgraph/microsoft-graph-docs-contrib/concepts/onboarding-experience-overview.md

 # Microsoft Graph Data Connect onboarding experience

-Microsoft Graph Data Connect has a simplified onboarding experience that features an enhanced app registration and app authorization experience, and detailed guidance for migrating existing customers to the new Data Connect experience.
+Microsoft Graph Data Connect has a simplified onboarding experience that features an enhanced app registration and app authorization experience.

 This article describes the simplified onboarding experience, in which data transfers are authorized before the pipelines run.
 Customers who currently use the Privileged Access Management (PAM) authorization model can migrate to the simplified experience; for details, see [Existing customer migration](graph/existing-customer-migration).